Introduction to Spring WebFlux (Reactive programming )

 Conclusion

-Spring Boot provides an excellent foundation for building Spring applications quickly and easily.
-Spring WebFlux extends this capability by offering a powerful, non-blocking, and asynchronous approach for building highly scalable and responsive web applications.
-The choice between traditional Spring MVC web development and Spring WebFlux depends on the specific needs of your application.
-If you anticipate high concurrency, require non-blocking operations, or are building real-time applications, then Spring WebFlux is definitely worth exploring.
-For many general-purpose Enterprise web applications with moderate traffic, traditional Spring MVC with its simpler, blocking approach might be sufficient.
-Understanding the strengths of both approaches allows you to make informed decisions and build robust and efficient applications within the spring ecosystem.
-This comprehensive guide provides us with an introduction to spring, an introduction to spring webflux, and a foundational understanding of when and why to use webflux to master spring development.
+Spring Boot provides an excellent foundation for building Spring applications easily and quickly.
+Spring WebFlux extends these capability by offering some other powerful, non-blocking, and asynchronous approach for building highly scalable, robust, and responsive enterprise web applications.
+The choice between simple Spring Boot (Spring MVC) web development and Spring WebFlux depends on the specific needs of your application.
+If your application has high concurrency, require non-blocking operations, or are building real-time applications, then you need to use Spring WebFlux.
+For many general-purpose Enterprise web applications with moderate traffic in that case we can use traditional Spring MVC with blocking approach.
+This comprehensive guide provides us with an introduction to spring webflux, and a foundational understanding of when and why to use webflux to master spring development.

 What is Spring WebFlux or Reactive Spring ?